Love without Love

 I never once dreamed of you.

-1. Consonance: Consonance, the repetition of consonant sounds, is used to create a sense of rhythm and connection.
-For example, “enter so lightly, that as you enter” features the repeated “t” sound, linking these words and enhancing the flow of the line.
+- Consonance: The repetition of consonant sounds, particularly at the end or middle of words, creates a sense of rhythm and connection.
+The line “enter so lightly, that as you enter” features the repeated “t” sound, linking these words and enhancing the smooth, gentle flow that the speaker desires for this new love.
+Similarly, the “l” sound in “lofty flight” adds to the imagery of graceful movement.

-2. Enjambment: Enjambment occurs when a phrase or sentence runs over from one line to the next without punctuation.
-This technique creates a sense of momentum and encourages the reader to continue.
+- Enjambment: This technique occurs when a phrase or sentence runs over from one line to the next without punctuation, creating a sense of momentum and encouraging the reader to continue seamlessly.
 Consider these lines:

 only to rest,

-4. Imagery: Torres uses vivid imagery to appeal to the reader’s senses.
-“Suddenly I’ve felt you flying through my soul” creates a powerful visual and emotional experience.
-Similarly, “And, like the bird on its branch, land in my arms” conjures a delicate and peaceful image, and “When you climb up my mansion” paints a picture of grandeur and a somewhat formal setting.
+- Imagery: Torres uses vivid imagery to appeal to the reader’s senses and create powerful mental pictures.
+“Suddenly I’ve felt you flying through my soul” creates a dynamic visual and emotional experience, suggesting a light, almost spiritual presence.
+Similarly, “And, like the bird on its branch, land in my arms” conjures a delicate and peaceful image of temporary solace.
+The phrase “When you climb up my mansion” paints a picture of grandeur and a somewhat formal, yet intimate, setting for the speaker’s inner world.

-6. Simile: Torres utilizes simile to clarify and enhance his descriptions.
+- Simile: Torres utilizes simile to clarify and enhance his descriptions by comparing two different things using “like” or “as.”
 The comparison of the beloved to a bird, “And, like the bird on its branch, land in my arms,” is particularly effective.
-It suggests a love that is graceful, free spirited, and does not require constant attention.
+It suggests a love that is graceful, free spirited, and does not require constant attention or confinement.
+This simile perfectly encapsulates the speaker’s desire for a love that offers rest and connection without sacrificing independence.

-While literary devices encompass a broader range of techniques, poetic devices are specifically employed in poetry to create certain effects and enhance the meaning.
+While literary devices encompass a broader range of techniques, poetic devices are specifically employed in poetry to create certain effects and enhance the meaning and structure of the verse.

-1. Free Verse: This poem is written in free verse, meaning it does not adhere to a strict rhyme scheme or metrical pattern.
-This allows Torres to create a natural and conversational tone, giving the poem a sense of authenticity and emotional honesty.
+- Free Verse: This poem is written in free verse, meaning it does not adhere to a strict rhyme scheme or metrical pattern.
+This artistic choice allows Torres to create a natural and conversational tone, giving the poem a sense of authenticity and emotional honesty.
+The absence of rigid structure mirrors the speaker’s desire for a love that is unconstrained and free from conventional expectations.

-2. Quatrain: Each stanza in the poem is a quatrain—a four-line stanza.
-While not rigidly structured, the consistent use of quatrains provides a sense of balance and form.
+- Quatrain: Each stanza in the poem is a quatrain, a four-line stanza.
+While the poem is in free verse, the consistent use of quatrains provides a subtle sense of balance and form.
+This regular stanzaic structure offers a gentle rhythm and helps to organize the speaker’s evolving thoughts and emotional declarations into digestible segments.

-3. Stanza: The poem is organized into four stanzas, each contributing to the development of the speaker’s thoughts and feelings.
-Each stanza introduces a new facet of his complicated relationship with this new love.
+- Stanza: The poem is organized into four distinct stanzas, each contributing to the development of the speaker’s thoughts and feelings.
+Each stanza introduces a new facet of his complicated relationship with this new love, moving from the initial surprise, to the description of its impact, to the articulation of his desired form of love, and finally to the underlying reasons for his cautious approach.

 “Love me that way, flying over everything.